galtproject/galtproject-docs/whitepaper/en/Whitepaper.md

 #### Creating an updating property records for land
 In this case, the auction mechanics are used for creating land-plot tokens.
 Anyone can pay a fee in ETH or GALT and create a Proposal to start an auction for land plots located on an unclaimed or disputed territory.
 The creator of the proposal creates Community of Homeowners in advance, to which all funds from the auction will be transferred, as well as the smart auction contract itself.
 The auction type is defined by the code of a smart contract (English auction ,Dutch auction, Sealed first-price auction, Vickrey auction and others).
 The proposal contains the geographical coordinates of the land and auction parameters, such as Min. number of Land Plots to sell to create tokens, Auction duration, Min. goal for crowdfunding, Address of Community of Homeowners contract, Auction currency ETH/ERC20 and others.

-Protocol participants vote on the Proposal through Global Governance Voting Contract.
+GALT token holders use their stake to vote on the Proposal through Governance Voting Contract.
 If it is accepted, then the auction begins.
 Anyone can bet on the land plot.
 If the bet is won, as well as the minimum required number of plots is sold or the goal of raising funds is achieved, new tokens of land plots are created.
 The tokens are transferred to new owners, and all received funds are sent to Community Multisig.
 Unsold land plots may be sold later.

 The participants in the new community choose managers who will manage the funds – to pay for the construction of infrastructure, physical protection of property, etc. They also vote for the adoption of laws and the collection of additional funds(a detailed description of the Communities is provided in the corresponding section).
 <p align="center"> <img src="https://raw.githubusercontent.com/galtproject/galtproject-docs/master/whitepaper/images/Artboard21.png" alt="Creating property records, property protection and use cases on the territories without existing states"/></p>